Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 • Spectinomycin.

-Most often, gonorrhea is treated on an outpatient basis, only pregnant women, children, as well as women with complications and requiring further examination are hospitalized.
+Most often, treatment for gonorrhea is offered on an outpatient basis; only pregnant women, children, as well as women with complications and requiring further examination are hospitalized.

-Gonorrhea is considered cured with a double negative result.
-If the therapy is ineffective, alternative antibiotics are prescribed after bakposev with sensitivity determination.
+Gonorrhea is considered cured when the result is twice negative.
+If the therapy is ineffective, alternative antibiotics are prescribed after culture with sensitivity determination.

 Loading...Loading...